Intubation Procedure Overview with Practice Questions

 11. What are the contraindications for the head tilt, chin lift maneuver?

-Patients who are conscious and those with cervical or spinal cord injuries
+Contraindications include conscious patients and those with known or suspected cervical spine or spinal cord injuries.

 12. When is the modified jaw thrust maneuver indicated?